P.S. 516: Sunset Park Avenues Elementary School - Brooklyn, NY

 Visual Arts

 All students participate in a visual arts program where they explore art-making through a multitude of materials and methods.
-Students learn to express thinking and ideas through art and develop language skills
+Students learn to express thinking and ideas through art and develop language skills through critique and study of other artists.

 Colorful painting surrounding the words visual art.